-- 1.3.1 In line with the Government's Planning Policy Statement 12 (PPS12), only policies that relate to the delivery of the Core Strategy objectives are included in the DMP DPD.
-Repetition of national and London Plan policy is avoided.
-More use of national guidance (PPS) and London Plan policy for decision making is now expected rather than developing local policy to cover all possible scenarios.
-To facilitate this, boxes containing some of the relevant national and London Plan policy are included for each policy. - 1.3.2 Planning Policy Statements (PPS) set out the Government's national policies on spatial planning in England.
+- 1.3.1 In line with the Government's NPPF in para 154, only policies that are clear on what development will or will not be permitted and where should be included in the Local Plan.
+As stated in NPPF para 17 they should provide a practical framework within which decisions on planning applications can be made with a high degree of predictability and efficiency.
+Repetition of national and London Plan Policy is avoided.
+More use of national policy and London Plan Policy for decision making is now expected rather than developing local policy to cover all possible scenarios.
+To facilitate this, boxes containing some of the relevant national and London Plan Policy are included for each policy. - 1.3.2 National planning policy is set out in the National Planning Policy Framework.
+The NPPF must be taken into account in the preparation of Local Plans and is a material consideration in planning decisions.
 The London Plan sets out at a regional level an integrated social, economic and environmental strategic framework for London's future development.
 Development Management policies will be required to conform with these national and regional documents. - 1.3.3 Policies are longer in length than those in the UDP to deal with a wider policy remit.
 They are more detailed in places and specific to reflect the distinctive character and issues of Barnet as a high quality, successful London borough.
 Each policy is preceded by a background section which explains how the policy will be applied.